2015/16 Michigan State University Test Program Goals:

 - Higher light intensity increases algae growth rates.

 - Stable and sustainable algae production was demonstrated with the Algae Photo Bio-reactor (APB).

 - The algae consume phosphates and nitrates continuously, though at different rates.
 The process is limited by the phosphate consumption for waste water treatment processes.

-- The LED’s are a large energy consumption point for the system versus the value of the energy in the algae.
+- The LED’s are a large energy consumption point for the system

 - CO2 sequestration rates are tied to the algae production rate and volume of the reactor.

 - Pilot plant designs suggest algae production can be scalable, reliable, and yield algae product for sale at or below $20/kg.

 - Achieved 3.75 g/l density in reactors and growth rates up to 0.48 g/l/day.